aman894100/e-commerce/README.md

 # e-commerce
-Deolyment of the same in Heorku.
+Deoplyment of the same in Heorku.